cdreetz/sop/utsa-ms-cs3.md

 data science.
 My prior knowledge of statistics and data science allowed me to quickly get through the basics of machine learning as I studied the CS229 Machine Learning and CS230 Deep Learning lectures from Stanford, including enrolling in and completing a number of Stanford Online courses on ML, DL, and TensorFlow development.
-While a lot of my knowledge transferred over the bulk of what I had to learn from scratch were concepts like backpropogation, gradient descent, other various optimizers, and other model architectures like the transformer model.
+While a lot of my knowledge transferred, over the bulk of what I had to learn from scratch were concepts like backpropogation, gradient descent, other various optimizers, the different network architectures including convolution and residual nets, transformers for language as well as ViTs for CV.
 Initially writing out the math and derivations as many times as I could on paper or on white boards, and eventually writing out the concepts in their most raw forms with only Python and NumPy.
 Putting these skills into practice is when I started learning and developing with